Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Trapping Rubidium atoms near a half-W1 waveguide

-Figure \ref{fig:trap} shows a trapping potential in all 3 directions for an atom in the $|\mathrm{F}=2, m_\mathrm{F} = + 2\rangle$ hyperfine level.
-For this trap, a beam red-detuned from the D${_2}$ line of $^{87}$Rb at 784.5 nm and a beam blue-detuned at 737 nm are used.
-A trap of depth 3~mK is obtained with a minimum at 115 nm from the surface.
-The total powers are $P_\mathrm{blue} = 1.65$~mW and $P_\mathrm{red} = 0.1$~mW, but a stable trap can be obtained on a wide range of powers.
+For this trap, a beam red-detuned from the D${_2}$ line of $^{87}$Rb at 784.45 nm and a beam blue-detuned at 735.86 nm are used.
+For each color, another beam detuned by respectively 280 and 385 GHz at the same power is counterpropagated for vector shift cancellation.
+An absolute trap depth (relative to the atoms being infinitely far away) of 2.6~mK is obtained with a minimum at 116 nm from the surface.
+The total powers are $P_\mathrm{blue} = 2 \times 3.1$~mW and $P_\mathrm{red} = 2 \times 93~\mu$W, but a stable trap can be obtained over a wide range of powers, with trapping positions ranging typically from 115 to a few hundreds of nm.
 The main limitation can be the power handling of the structure which is still to be determined.
-In Ref. \cite{Combrie2009}, power densities up to 1 GW/cm$^2$ were coupled to similar GaInP PCWs with group index 8.8.
+In \cite{Combrie2009}, power densities up to 1 GW/cm$^2$ were coupled to similar GaInP PCWs with group index 8.8.
 For our structure which has a cross section 10 times smaller and a group index 3 times bigger, this would be equivalent to coupling $\simeq 100$~mW into our waveguide.
 The proposed powers for the trap fall well below this bound.